marrious11/telemds/README.md

 ---

 ## Screenshots
-> _Add screenshots of the login page, dashboards, and booking form here for better documentation._
+> _screenshots of the login page, dashboards, and booking form here for better reference._

 Example:
 ![Login Page](screenshots/login.png)